Raffo/chimp/README.md

 Chimp is designed to support replaceable backends and enable users to opt-out of OAuth2, SSL, etc.

 ### Project Status
-Chimp is in active development.
-You can consider the master branch "stable," but breaking changes are still possible.
-Breaking changes will be developed in short-lived branches.
+Chimp is *not anymore* in active development.
+You can consider the master branch "stable".

-The current version doesn't offer functioning support for Kubernetes.
-Let us know if you'd like to become a contributor and work on this.
+The current version doesn't offer functioning support for Kubernetes, but only supports Marathon.
+Let us know if you'd like to become a contributor and/or provide some useful ideas for future developments.

 ## CHIMP Server